auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     I don't expect the situation to be good, given that there are so many different on-screen keyboards.
 You should test against the most popular reputable keyboards, at least.

+[^memory-polling]:
+    Memory polling has the slight advantage that a kernel-level credential stealer won't be able to use the status of memory-locked pages to more easily zero in on the most interesting bits of data in a highly generic way.

+    This "advantage" might not be worth much, as an all-powerful memory eavesdropper would be able to target your specific application.
+The only robust defense against a kernel-level eavesdropper is a suitable hardware security module.

+    Futhermore, a sufficiently sophisticated kernel exploit should be able to detect the particular access patterns of your polled memory page in a more generic way.

+    Finally, this polling strategy might not be sufficiently robust.
+A strong spike in memory pressure could still end up writing the ephemeral keys to disk.
+An attacker might even be able to cause this spike.

 [^incremental-key-stretching]:
     The design principle of incremental key stretching makes the G3P more